 My favorite family vacations involve a mix of adventure and relaxation, and that’s exactly what you get in Puerto Rico.
 You don’t need a passport to visit, but if you’ve never been then that’s more of a perk than the whole reason to go.
 When we talk about Puerto Rico, many people assume it’s just one island, but actually it’s an archipelago comprising more than 140 islands, of which Puerto Rico (the island itself) is the largest.

 The island of Puerto Rico has it all: big cities, tranquil beaches, and plenty of history.
 Historic Old San Juan is full of colorful Spanish buildings, two different centuries-old forts, and an arts district.
 By night, Vieques’s Mosquito Bay glows an incredible shade of blue thanks to the bioluminescent organisms that live in the bay.
 Vieques is one of the offshore islands, easily accessible by ferry as a day trip.
-Another highlight of Puerto Rico is El Yunque National Forest, the only tropical rainforest in the U.S. National Park system.
+Another highlight of Puerto Rico is El Yunque National Forest, the only tropical rainforest in the U.S. national forest system.

 8. American Samoa

 American Samoa is an unincorporated territory of the United States that sits in the South Pacific.
-The chain of five islands sits about halfway between Hawaii and New Zealand.
-Its remote location makes American Samoa difficult for most mainland Americans to access, but because Hawaii is the closest point in the United States to American Samoa, it’s feasible to add a trip to American Samoa onto a trip to Hawaii if you have an extended period of time to travel.
+The chain of five islands sits about halfway between Hawaiʻi and New Zealand.
+Its remote location makes American Samoa difficult for most mainland Americans to access, but because Hawaiʻi is the closest point in the United States to American Samoa, it’s feasible to add a trip to American Samoa onto a trip to Hawaiʻi if you have an extended period of time to travel.

-SUN AND SAND: 11 Best All-Inclusive Beach Resorts in the World
+SUN AND SAND: 11 best all-inclusive beach resorts in the world

 Those who do make it deep into the South Pacific are rewarded with a passport-free tropical vacation rich in Polynesian culture.
 Believed to be home to the oldest Polynesian culture in the region, American Samoa is a fantastic place to learn about the traditional Polynesian way of life.
 The National Park of American Samoa is a draw, too.
 It features fruit bats, a coral reef, and a World War II heritage trail.